 The latest statistics show that 33.2 million small businesses are in the United States, representing 99.9% of all American businesses.
 Unfortunately, nearly one-third (31%) of U.S. small businesses are currently not operational.

-In short, starting your own store is an exciting idea that holds ample promise for many entrepreneurs.
+Starting your own store is an exciting idea with ample promise for many entrepreneurs.
 But knowing how to run it successfully is no easy feat.
 Read the following blog to learn more about how to run a shop successfully, especially in this time of inflation, to avoid going out of business.

 Put Your Customer First